1896–97 Hamburg dockworkers' strike: Prologue

 The opportunity for an improvement in income only arose when the economy picked up significantly in the spring of 1896.
-Unemployment fell noticeably, union membership rose, freight rates doubled, and contemporary observers spoke in August of a veritable grain boom, which led to many ships crowding the harbour.
+Unemployment fell noticeably, union membership rose, freight rates doubled, and contemporary observers described a significant grain boom in August, which led to many ships crowding the harbour.
 The balance sheets of shipowners showed considerable profits.
 The piecework dockworkers responded to the improved economic conditions in September and October with two short strikes, both of which ended in victory for them.
 The strikes were organised by the local union Verein der Schauerleute von 1892 (Association of Dockworkers of 1892), chaired by Johann Döring.
 Other groups of dockworkers also successfully went on strike for higher wages during these two months, including coal workers, grain workers, quay workers, and a subgroup of ship cleaners.

 The tense situation was exacerbated by the arrest and expulsion of the English dockworkers' leader Tom Mann, who was also well known in Germany and had wanted to promote the unionisation of dockworkers in Hamburg and Altona in mid-September 1896.
 Adolph von Elm, a Hamburg trade union leader and member of the Reichstag who was supposed to translate Mann's speech, stepped in as a speaker and reported on the arrest.
 This measure, initiated by Hamburg's police senator Gerhard Hachmann, was also widely regarded among the unorganised dockworkers as an unacceptable and insulting restriction of freedom of association.
 As a result, the expulsion had the opposite effect to that intended: events focusing on Mann's treatment were very well attended, and wage and working conditions soon became a topic of discussion.
 Occasionally, speakers even called for the defeat of 1890 to be avenged.